 • Director candidates other than Outside Director candidates must meet legal eligibility requirements.
 In addition, with the goal of selecting candidates able to accurately and fairly supervise the overall management of insurance companies, candidates are selected based on consideration of specialized expertise, such as that stemming from extensive experience working as a manager in an insurance company as well as on consideration of varied experience, highly specialized experience, and the ability to exercise leadership in accordance with the Company's corporate philosophy.

-2. Criteria for the Selection of Director Candidates and Audit & Supervisory Board Member Candidates and Criteria for Determining the Independence of Outside Corporate Officers
+2. Criteria for the Selection of Director Candidates and Criteria for Determining the Independence of Outside Corporate Officers

-• In addition, the Company has instituted the “Criteria for the Selection of Director Candidates and Audit & Supervisory Board Member Candidates” below.
+• The Company has instituted the “Criteria for the Selection of Director Candidates” below.
 The determination of “independence” when selecting Outside Director candidates is undertaken in accordance with the criteria described in section “1.
 (3) Independence” below.

 Candidates must meet the following requirements.

-• Must not be disqualified from serving as a director or Audit & Supervisory Board Member pursuant to the Companies Act.
+• Must not be disqualified from serving as a director pursuant to the Companies Act.

-• Must not be disqualified from serving as a director or Audit & Supervisory Board Member of an insurance holding company pursuant to the Insurance Business Act.
+• Must not be disqualified from serving as a director of an insurance holding company pursuant to the Insurance Business Act.

 • Must have a sufficient level of public credibility.